- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, regular data verification or checksum processes play a crucial role in maintaining data integrity on NAS Buffalo TeraStation TS5200D devices by detecting and preventing data corruption, ensuring data consistency, identifying storage media issues, aiding in data recovery, and validating data during transfer operations.

-Although NAS TeraStation TS5200D can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation TS5200D can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -